tvikkula/visualize-d3/README.md

 ##Summary
-The visualization investigates how the cancellations are occuring during the year.
+The visualization investigates how the cancellations are occuring during different months of a year.
 It also displays the different reasons for the cancellations (Carrier, Weather, NAS or Security).
 This visualization helps understand if cancellations types have any correlation with the time of year.
+The data used is gathered from a span of years 2004 to 2008 to omit yearly outliers from the visualization.

 ##Design
 The original idea of the visualization was to display time series trends in flight cancellations within the scope of a single year.
 A single year was decided because the size of the single year dataset seemed fitting for the hardware available.
 Using a larger dataset would have been interesting, however a single years dataset already contained over 11GB of data.